rahulbansal29/Cloud-Computing/README.md

 1. Run cloud-native and enterprise applications

   Amazon EC2 delivers secure, reliable, high-performance, and cost-effective compute infrastructure to meet demanding business needs.

 2. Scale for HPC applications

   Access the on-demand infrastructure and capacity you need to run HPC applications faster and cost-effectively.

 3. Develop for Apple platforms

   Build, test, and sign on-demand macOS workloads.
 Access environments in minutes, dynamically scale capacity as needed, and benefit from AWS’s pay-as-you-go pricing.

 4. Train and deploy ML applications

   Amazon EC2 delivers the broadest choice of compute, networking (up to 400 Gbps), and storage services purpose-built to optimize price performance for ML projects.

+  ## ELB(Elastic Load Balancer)

+  Elastic Load Balancing automatically distributes your incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
+It monitors the health of its registered targets, and routes traffic only to the healthy targets.
+Elastic Load Balancing scales your load balancer capacity automatically in response to changes in incoming traffic.

+  ## Types Of Load Balancer

+  1. Classic Load Balancer- layer 4&7
+  2. Application Load Balancer- layer 7
+  3. Network Load Balancer- layer 4